YasirMaj/be-nc-games/README.md

 ### You can visit this project live here: https://games.cyclic.app

-A list of endpoints is provided: [here](https://games.cyclic.app/api).
+A list of endpoints are provided: [here](https://games.cyclic.app/api).

 # Setup